Alessia Tornaghi: 2019–2020 season

 Tornaghi placed ninth at 2019 JGP Croatia before winning her first JGP medal, a bronze, at 2019 JGP Italy behind Russians Ksenia Sinitsyna and Anna Frolova.
 In her senior international debut, she placed fourth at 2019 CS Ice Star after a free skate comeback from twelfth in the short program.
 Tornaghi won her first senior title and international medal at 2019 Golden Bear of Zagreb after becoming the first Italian lady since Carolina Kostner to successfully complete a triple lutz-triple toe loop combination in the short program.
 She rallied from 13th after the short program to finish fifth at 2019 CS Warsaw Cup after finishing second in the free skate behind only eventual champion Ekaterina Kurakova of Poland.

 Tornaghi won the gold medal for a second consecutive season at the 2020 Italian Championships, this time ahead of Marina Piredda and Lara Naki Gutmann.
 She will compete at the 2020 Winter Youth Olympics and the 2020 European Championships.

 Tornaghi was chosen by the Italian National Olympic Committee to replace short track athlete Elisa Confortola as the flag-bearer for the Italian national team at the 2020 Winter Youth Olympics, after Confortola had scheduling conflicts.
 At the 2020 Winter Youth Olympics, she finished sixth in the individual event and helped Team Motivation to a fifth-place finish in the team event by placing third in the ladies free skating behind Ksenia Sinitsyna and Anna Frolova of Russia.

 Tornaghi finished eighth at the 2020 European Championships.
 She then finished the season with a thirteenth-place result at the 2020 World Junior Championships.
 Tornaghi had been scheduled to represent Italy at the 2020 World Championships, but these were cancelled due to the COVID-19 pandemic.

 2020–2021 season

 Tornaghi was scheduled to make her senior Grand Prix debut at the 2020 Internationaux de France, but the event was cancelled as a result of the pandemic.
+She was fourth at Italian Nationals.

-2022-2023 season
+2022–2023 season

 Tornaghi switched her training location to Norwood, Massachusetts, with Alexei Letov and Olga Ganicheva.